 Being "just friends" with someone from the opposite sex that you can just hang out with, while avoiding all the boyfriend/girlfriend drama, can be a real blessing.
 I wish every teenager and young adult could experience a friendship with someone from the opposite sex with no strings attached.
 It's possible to have a "just friends" relationship, but so many people are looking for that perfect romantic one.
 That boyfriend or girlfriend that's going to sweep them off their feet and they will live happily ever after.
 In the meantime, they lose out on all the good times a relationship that's "just friends" could bring them.

 I get tons of calls on my radio show about boyfriend/girlfriend drama and broken hearts.
 Sometimes, the consequences of bad dating relationships can be hard and life-changing, like unintended pregnancies, STDs, and abuse.

 I find myself saying to many of these callers, "You don't need a boyfriend.
 You need a boy you can be “just friends” with.
 The same is true for guys.
 We think we need that special girl, but often we simply want a woman in our lives to help us understand more about the female point of view.

-What I’m trying to say is having a friend from the opposite sex is a huge gift to you and can be far healthier than the drama of dating.
+What I'm trying to say is having a friend of the opposite sex is a huge gift to you and can be far healthier than the drama of dating.

 7 Reasons to be “Just Friends”